 ✅ Pre-Hispanic use of achiote

-Although today its use is daily in different parts of the world and is part of the global gastronomic culture, the native indigenous people of America used achiote, annato, onoto or bija widely before the arrival of the Spanish colonizers.
+Although today it is used daily in different parts of the world and is part of the global gastronomic culture, the native indigenous people of America used achiote, annato, onoto or bija widely before the arrival of the Spanish colonizers.

-In the Spanish chronicles, the application of achiote among the Mayans is recorded, who enjoyed consuming it and mixing it with cocoa .
+In the Spanish chronicles is recorded the application of achiote among the Mayans, who enjoyed consuming it and mixing it with cocoa.

-In the archaeological site of Caral, located in the city of Casma, in Peru, evidence of the use of achiote or onoto as a narcotic has been found.
+In the archaeological site of Caral, located in the city of Casma, Peru, evidence has been found of the use of achiote or onoto as a narcotic.
 The inhabitants of the pre-Inca Caral culture (considered the oldest in America) prepared a mixture that included achiote, lime and coca from around 3000 years BC.

-For their part, the Incas of upper Peru used achiote leaves as a powerful natural medicine , for the treatment and cure of different ailments or diseases since long before the conquest.
+For their part, the Incas of upper Peru used achiote leaves long before the conquest as a powerful natural medicine for the treatment and cure of different ailments or diseases.

-Annatto brings with it a variety of incredible properties, not only in the gastronomic field but also as health benefits; in addition, of a series of nutrients that positively act in our organisms.
+Achiote brings with it a variety of incredible properties, not only in the gastronomic field but also as health benefits; in addition, it includes a series of nutrients that positively act in our organisms.

-The nutritional contribution of achiote can be measured, for example, in a fraction of 100 grams, this portion will provide proteins, fats, carbohydrates and fiber, being considered important source of vitamin A and carotenoids, which are regulators of blood sugar levels, likewise, it acts as an anti-inflammatory and healing agent.
+The nutritional contribution of achiote can be measured, for example, in a fraction of 100 grams, providing a portion of proteins, fats, carbohydrates and fiber; and it is considered an important source of vitamin A and carotenoids, which are regulators of blood sugar levels.
+Likewise, it acts as an anti-inflammatory and healing agent.

-Also, it has astringent properties, this is evidenced in its cosmetic uses to improve the appearance of the skin, as an exfoliant and moisturizer.
+Also, it has astringent properties, as evidenced in its cosmetic uses to improve the appearance of the skin as an exfoliant and moisturizer.

-It also provides a large amount of antioxidants and has been attributed anticancer properties or in the prevention of this disease, both in the liver, prostate and oropharyngeal area.
+It also provides a large amount of antioxidants and has been attributed preventive anti-cancer properties in the liver, prostate and oropharyngeal area.

-It also highlights its properties in the prevention of diabetes .
+It also has properties related to the prevention of diabetes.

 ✅ Culinary uses of achiote

-These seeds are more commonly used in the kitchen, not only for their pigmenting properties that provide a pleasant coloration to most foods, but also for their good flavor that enhances the most demanding culinary preparations.
+The achiote seeds are commonly used in the kitchen, not only for their pigmenting properties that provide a pleasant coloration to most foods, but also for their good flavor that enhances the most demanding culinary preparations.